EpiPen Complications & Device Failures

-An EpiPen can be a life-saving device for someone having a life-threatening allergy or asthmatic attack.
-It can fend off anaphylaxis, a condition in which blood pressure drops and people have difficulty breathing.
-EpiPens are designed to deliver a precise dose of epinephrine — also known as adrenalin — which can provide temporary relief, giving a patient time to seek medical attention.
+An EpiPen can be a life-saving drug-device combo for someone having a life-threatening allergy or asthmatic attack.
+It can fend off anaphylaxis, a condition in which blood pressure drops and breathing becomes difficult.
+The auto-injector delivers a precise dose of the hormone epinephrine — also known as adrenalin — which can provide temporary relief and give a patient time to seek medical attention.

 |Complications Reported||Cases Reported Between 1993 and 2017|

-The 2016 EpiPen recall was blamed on a defective part in the auto-injector.
-It was blamed for triggering the needle to deploy prematurely or for causing the medication in the devices to leak out before it could be injected.
+Mylan blamed the 2017 recall on a defective part in the auto-injector that had triggered the needle to deploy prematurely.
+The defect could also have caused the medication in the devices to leak out before it could be injected.